 As is the case with most other comprehensive high schools within proximity, Bear River has experienced declining enrollment for several years.
 The geographical region we serve has functioned as a bedroom community, with many parents commuting forty miles to work in Sacramento and other outlying areas.
 With the economic downturn experienced throughout the country in recent years, and in our county in particular, families have been forced to find employment out of the area or have chosen to move closer to their places of employment to alleviate the costs associated with commuting.
-That being said, the enrollment has stabilized to a degree and our enrollment this year is hovering around 650 students, which is significantly higher than the 611 students projected for the 2016-2017 school year.
+That being said, the enrollment has stabilized to a degree and our enrollment this year is hovering around 620 students, which is higher than enrollment projection for this school year, thanks in part to the manner in which we have begun to attract students from many charter and other schools that had previously rarely sent students to Bear River for high school.

 In spite of declining enrollment and depleted funds from the state, we have made every effort to maintain the depth and breadth of our programs.
 Even though there are no available funds for GATE students, we continue to meet these students' needs by offering a significant number of honors and Advanced Placement classes.
 We also continue to provide a variety of visual and performing arts courses, including photography, clay, drawing, band, choral music, drama and dance.
 We are working to build upon our CTE/STEM pathways, including the introduction of an A.P.
 Computer Science course for the 2016-2017 school year, as a means of meeting the needs of 21st century careers.
 We have developed two new CTE pathways, Computer Science and Digital Media Arts, which have been implemented during the 2016-2017 school year.
+This year, we added another level within the Computer Science pathway, A.P.
+Computer Science A. We also added a Social Justice course, which falls under the umbrella of CTE.